 Use the monitor uptime widget to track your monitor’s uptime via a widget in your screenboards.
 Monitor uptime is defined as the amount of time a monitor was in an up state (OK) compared to down state (non-OK).
 Similar to the monitor status page visualization, the status is represented in bars as green (up) and red (down).

 Optionally - Select the monitor group ordering between the worst performing 5 groups, best performing 5 groups, or custom (select up to 5 custom groups).

-If the widget is configured to report by groups, only one duration can be selected; otherwise select up to 3 uptime durations for your widget between:
+If the widget is configured to report by groups, only one duration can be selected; otherwise, select up to 3 uptime durations for your widget from:

-For 7 days the widget is restricted to 1 decimal place of accuracy.
-For 30 days and up the widget is restricted to 2 decimal places of accuracy.
+For the 7 days option, the widget is restricted to 1 decimal place of accuracy.
+For 30 days and up, the widget is restricted to 2 decimal places of accuracy.